jdrp/tmux-workspace/README.md

 tw start demo
 ```

+Status: completed at the functional level through `cargo run --`.

-That should create or attach to a tmux session with the windows defined in the generated TOML.
+This creates or attaches to a tmux session with the windows defined in the generated TOML.

+Still pending before daily usage feels complete:

+- install or alias the binary as `tw`
+- decide whether to keep both `tmux-workspace` and `tw` binary names
+- improve path handling for `.` and `~`
+- add tests

 ## Non-goals for the MVP